grm34/ZenMaxBuilder/docs/index.md

 Found a problem?
 Want a new feature?
 Have a question?
 First of all see if your issue, question or idea has [already been reported](https://github.com/grm34/ZenMaxBuilder/issues).
 If don't, just open a [new clear and descriptive issue](https://github.com/grm34/ZenMaxBuilder/issues/new/choose).

 <br>
-# Help us translate ZenMaxBuilder
+# Help us Translate ZenMaxBuilder

 | language | flag | translator | progress |
 | :------- | ---: | ---------: | -------: |